 A lot of companies offer tools that will go through your site looking for malicious/suspicious-looking code or activity, and Online Image® customers can keep an eye on their custom reports for signs of trouble.

-If you use a CMS such as ®, keeping your software up-to-date is the difference between a site that runs smoothly and one that’s infested with malware.
+If you use a CMS such as WordPress®, keeping your software up-to-date is the difference between a site that runs smoothly and one that’s infested with malware.

-Sending information such as passwords, access points, FTP Access, or server access to other parties can be risky.
+Sending information such as passwords, access points, FTPFile transfer protocol is a system for transferring files online, and FTP servers store online files.
+In some cases, making changes to websites requires access to FTP servers.
+Access, or server access to other parties can be risky.
 When possible, limit your site’s administrative access to one user and only give necessary permissions to other users.

 Google released a video with a great basic overview of hacking, hacked sites, and what to do about it, but we know it can get complicated.
 If you suspect that your site may be hacked or have seen a dramatic decrease in your site’s traffic or rankings, contact our team as soon as possible and we can help you get back on track.